awslabs/mlspace/frontend/docs/admin-guide/byom-permissions.md

                 "ecr:InitiateLayerUpload",
                 "ecr:DeleteRepository",
                 "ecr:PutImage",
-                "ecr:CreateRepository",
+                "ecr:CreateRepository"
             ],
             "Resource": "*"
         }
     ]
 }
 ```

 The above block should serve as a reference only.
-Depending on the use-case not all actions will be
-appropriate in all environments.
-If users should only be pushing to specific repositories or if they
-should not have the ability to create new repositories the related actions can be more tightly scoped
-or removed from the policy.
+Depending on the use case, not all actions will be appropriate in all environments.
+If users should only be pushing to specific repositories or if they should not have the ability to create new repositories, the related actions can be more tightly scoped or removed from the policy.

 ## Updating The Permissions Boundary Policy

 Follow these steps to update the permissions boundary to allow access to the ECR:
-- Open the AWS console for the {{ $params.APPLICATION_NAME }} Account with a role that can modify IAM permissions
+1. Open the AWS console for the {{ $params.APPLICATION_NAME }} Account with a role that can modify IAM permissions.
-- Search for and go to the IAM service
+2. Search for and go to the IAM service.
-- In the side-navigation click "Policies"
+3. In the side-navigation, click "Policies."
-- Search for the name of permissions boundary policy
+4. Search for the name of the permissions boundary policy.
-- This policy is configured during the [{{ $params.APPLICATION_NAME }} install](./install.md#default-app-policy-and-role) and the recommended name is `mlspace-project-user-permission-boundary`
+5. This policy is configured during the [{{ $params.APPLICATION_NAME }} install](./install.md#default-app-policy-and-role), and the recommended name is `mlspace-project-user-permission-boundary.`
-- Click on the name link for the policy
+6. Click on the name link for the policy.
-- On the Policy page click on "Edit" in the "Permissions defined in this policy" section
+7. On the Policy page, click "Edit" in the "Permissions defined in this policy" section.
-- Depending on the desired ECR abilities (read only vs mutating) add the appropriate actions from the above examples to the policy
+8. Depending on the desired ECR abilities (read only vs. mutating), add the appropriate actions from the above examples to the policy.
-- At the bottom of the edit page click "Next"
+9. At the bottom of the edit page, click "Next."
-- On the confirmation page click the "Save changes" button
+10. On the confirmation page, click the "Save changes" button.